section-engineering-education/engineering-education/content/articles/how-to-design-logistic-map-using-matlab/index.md

 ![excluding the transient section](/engineering-education/how-to-design-logistic-map-using-matlab/map_four.png)

 So we have this cool iteration.
-Essentially, after one iteration, `x` jumps to 0.
-Then, as beta increases, `x` jumps from 0 to each of the iterations.
+As beta increases, `x` jumps from 0 to each of the iterations.

 As we have seen, it is easy to simulate the iterations using the `for` loop.
 You can get rid of the transient to see the steady-state behaviour.
 One of the interesting things is that this is a crude model for the population dynamics, and you can derive this.

 The reason as to why this is a good model for population dynamics is that from $x_{k+1}=\beta x_k$ and this would be like an exponential growth at some rate beta.
 Now you realize that the earth doesn't have infinite resources, so there is some carrying capacity, and if `x` gets large enough, we have the $(1-x_k)$ since 1 is the highest population the environment can hold.

 ![demonstration](/engineering-education/how-to-design-logistic-map-using-matlab/map_five.png)